matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 ---
 title: Building the most inaccessible site possible with a perfect Lighthouse score
 metadescription: >-
-  An experiment that proves that automatic accessibility testing is only the first step.
+  An experiment that proves that automatic accessibility testing is only a first step and that manual testing is vital.
 date: 2019-05-31T07:08:19.931Z
 image: articles/lighthouse/lighthouse_sm.png
 intro: "**Google's built-in testing tool Lighthouse judges the accessibility of our websites with a score between 0 and 100.
 It’s laudable to try to\_get a high grading, but a score of 100 doesn’t mean that the site is perfectly accessible.\nTo prove that I carried out a little experiment.**"